-o) Equity Interest by CDC or Associates in Applicant Concern (13 CFR §120.110(o))
+equity Interest by CDC or Associates in Applicant Concern (13 CFR 120.110(o))

 A CDC or any of its associates may not obtain an equity position, either directly or indirectly, in the Small Business Applicant.
-The only exception is when the associate of the CDC is a Small Business Investment Company (SBIC), in which case the requirements of 13 CFR §120.104 apply.
-See 13 CFR §120.140 for a list of ethical requirements that apply to CDCs.
+The only exception is when the associate of the CDC is a Small Business Investment Company (SBIC), in which case the requirements of 13 CFR 120.104 apply.
+See 13 CFR 120.140 for a list of ethical requirements that apply to CDCs.

-- p) Businesses Providing Prurient Sexual Material (13 CFR §120.110(p)) - i.
-A business is not eligible for SBA assistance if: - (a) It presents live or recorded performances of a prurient sexual nature; or - (b) It derives more than 5% of its gross revenue, directly or indirectly, through the sale of products, services or the presentation of any depictions or displays of a prurient sexual nature. - ii.
-By law SBA must consider the public interest in granting or denying financial assistance.
+- p) Businesses Providing Prurient Sexual Material (13 CFR 120.110(p)) - (1) A business is not eligible for SBA assistance if: - (a) It presents live or recorded performances of a prurient sexual nature; or - (b) It derives more than 5% of its gross revenue, directly or indirectly, through the sale of products, services or the presentation of any depictions or displays of a prurient sexual nature. - (2) By law SBA must consider the public interest in granting or denying financial assistance.
 The SBA has determined that financing lawful activities of a prurient sexual nature is not in the public interest.
-The CDC must consider whether the nature and extent of the sexual component causes it, to be prurient. - iii.
-If a PCLP CDC finds that the Small Business Applicant may have a business aspect of a prurient sexual nature, the PCLP CDC must document its analysis and eligibility decision in the loan file.
-SBA may review such documentation when conducting lender oversight activities. - iv.
-If a non-PCLP CDC finds that the Small Business Applicant may have a business aspect of a prurient sexual nature, the CDC must include an analysis of the issue with its application to the SLPC.
-The SLPC will forward the matter to the appropriate local SBA Counsel who will then review the matter.
-If local SBA Counsel recommends that the Small Business Applicant be found ineligible for financial assistance, the matter must be referred to the Associate General Counsel for Litigation for a decision.
-If local SBA Counsel finds the Small Business Applicant eligible for financial assistance, the SLPC will notify the lender of that decision. - q) Prior Loss to the Government (13 CFR §120.110(q)) and Delinquent Federal Debt (31 CFR 285.13) - i.
-Unless waived by SBA for good cause, SBA cannot provide assistance to a Small Business Applicant if there has been a Prior Loss to the Government.
-"Prior Loss" means the dollar amount of any deficiency on a Federal loan or Federally assisted financing which has been incurred and recognized by a Federal agency after it has concluded its write-off and/or close-out procedures for the particular account including the following: - (a) Loss on the sale or other disposition of collateral acquired after default; - (b) Compromise, i.e., resolution or settlement of a loan balance for less than the full amount due: - (c) Bankruptcy by a borrower and/or any guarantors; and - (d) Any unreimbursed advance payments by a Federal agency. - ii.
-Unless waived by SBA for good cause, SBA cannot provide assistance to a Small Business Applicant if there is a Delinquent Federal Debt: - (a) A debt is considered "delinquent" when any Federal loan or federally assisted financing has not been paid within 90 days of the payment due date.

-A debt is considered "delinquent" even if the creditor agency has suspended or terminated collection activity with respect to such debt.

-- (b) A debt is not considered "delinquent" if: - i.
-The creditor agency has released the obligor from paying the debt; - ii.
-The obligor is subject to, or has been discharged in, a bankruptcy proceeding; - iii.
-The obligor has entered into a satisfactory written repayment agreement and is current; or - iv.
-The debt is in an administrative or judicial appeal process.
+The CDC must consider whether the nature and extent of the sexual component causes it, in view of community standards, to be prurient. - q) Prior Loss to the Government (13 CFR 120.110(q)) and Delinquent Federal Debt (31 CFR 285.13)

+- (1) Unless waived by SBA for good cause, SBA cannot provide assistance to a Small Business Applicant if there has been a Prior Loss to the Government.
+"Prior Loss" means the dollar amount of any deficiency on a Federal loan or Federally assisted financing which has been incurred and recognized by a Federal agency after it has concluded its write-off and/or close-out procedures for the particular account including the following: - (a) Loss on the sale or other disposition of collateral acquired after default; - (b) Compromise, i.e., resolution or settlement of a loan balance for less than the full amount due; - (c) Bankruptcy by a borrower and/or any guarantors; and - (d) Any unreimbursed advance payments by a Federal agency. - (2) Unless waived by SBA for good cause, SBA cannot provide assistance to a Small Business Applicant if there is a Delinquent Federal Debt: - (a) A debt is considered "delinquent" when any Federal loan or Federally assisted financing has not been paid within 90 days of the payment due date.
+A debt is considered "delinquent" even if the creditor agency has suspended or terminated collection activity with respect to such debt. - (b) A debt is not considered "delinquent" if: - (i) The creditor agency has released the obligor from paying the debt; - (ii) The obligor is subject to, or has been discharged in, a bankruptcy proceeding; - (iii) The obligor has entered into a satisfactory written repayment agreement and is current; or - (iv) The debt is in an administrative or judicial appeal process.